giovannidotgen/Giovannis-Potpourri/README.md

 #### Why don't mappings use MapMacros?

 - Unfortunately, not all programs support MapMacros, so I wanted to maintain compatibility with older programs.
-I don't want to just throw away SonMapEd.
+I don't want to just throw away **SonMapEd**.
 But there is support for MapMacros here, and you can use it if you want.

 ## The Macro Assembler AS issues